 The North American Taxidermy Renaissance

-The genre of Rogue Taxidermy changed the way Americans perceive taxidermy.
+The genre of Rogue Taxidermy played a pivotal role in changing the way Americans perceive taxidermy.
 No longer is taxidermy relegated to woodsy hunting lodges and gritty rural roadhouses.
 What was once seen as uncouth is now experiencing its zenith and taxidermy inhabits the trendiest eating establishments in Manhattan to the highest-end boutiques on Melrose Avenue.
-Its omnipresence is undeniable, even manifesting in the form of decorative objects that mimic iconic taxidermy staples (e.g., synthetic versions of the proverbial deer-head-on-the-wall).
+Its omnipresence is undeniable, even manifesting in the form of mainstream decorative objects that mimic iconic taxidermy staples (e.g., synthetic versions of the proverbial deer-head-on-the-wall).
 The transformative element was the ethics platform of the art movement.
 Without this key ingredient, the current taxidermy resurgence never would have occurred and taxidermy would have remained demonized along with the wearing of fur coats.

-Fine artists promoting their use of humanely sourced materials, while describing what they created as an hommage to the animal, won public approval.
+Fine artists promoting their use of humanely sourced materials, while describing what they created as an homage to the animal, changed the public's perception of taxidermy.
 "Dead animals" were now part of the art world.
 It was edgy and provocative, and it caught on like wildfire.
 What is hot in galleries influences mainstream artistic tastes just as the catwalks of New York City influence fashion.
-It was now socially acceptable to hang taxidermy-related art on your wall.
+It was now socially acceptable to hang taxidermy related art on your wall.
 Thus began the trickle-down and taxidermy's assimilation into pop culture.
 The genre's ethical practices broadened taxidermy's appeal and made it palatable to an entirely new demographic.
 A new brand of "guilt-free taxidermy" was born, attracting even those who were once opposed to it for moral reasons.
 An age-old stigma was neutralized.
-So much so, that the People for the Ethical Treatment of Animals (PETA) reversed their decades-old stance and made the unprecedented statement during a CBC radio interview with Sarina Brewer that taxidermy is acceptable as long as the animal wasn't killed for that purpose.
-The art movement's emergence during a time of growing concerns for our planet has also paired perfectly with the Green Movement, and the genre has been further validated by its "waste not, want not" recycling aspect.
+So much so that PETA (People for the Ethical Treatment of Animals) reversed their stance and made the unprecedented statement during a CBC radio interview with Sarina Brewer that taxidermy is acceptable as long as the animal wasn't killed for that purpose.
+The genre gained further mainstream acceptance with its "waste not, want not" recycling practices because they tied into the Green Movement.